ga4gh/vrs/docs/source/appendices/development_process.rst

 Feature Development
 $$$$$$$$$$$$$$$$$$$
 Features will be developed to meet gathered requirements.
-Features ready for public review may be merged into the master branch by pull request through review and approval by at least one (non-authoring) :ref:`Project Maintainer <project-maintainers>`.
-Merged commits may be tagged as alpha releases when needed.
+Features ready for public review MAY be merged into the master branch by pull request through review and approval by at least one (non-authoring) :ref:`Project Maintainer <project-maintainers>`.
+Merged commits MAY be tagged as alpha releases when needed.

 Version Review and Release